Black Leaders Work to Solve 3 Educational Issues Essential To Their Community

 College Access and the Continued Importance of HBCUs

-“When college graduates have a stronger sense of who they are, they're able to go out into the world and make a deeper and a more meaningful contribution to not only their immediate community but communities overall,” says Naomi Shelton, national director, , the nation’s premiere scholarship fund founded in 1944 to help Black students attend and graduate college, as well as support them in landing relevant internships and careers.
+“When college graduates have a stronger sense of who they are, they're able to go out into the world and make a deeper and a more meaningful contribution to not only their immediate community but communities overall,” says Naomi Shelton, national director, K-12 advocacy, at UNCF, the nation’s premiere scholarship fund founded in 1944 to help Black students attend and graduate college, as well as support them in landing relevant internships and careers.

-This belief is the foundation of UNCF’s 75-year mission, guiding the organization’s work to expand college access by advocating for the importance of an excellent education and by ensuring schools and students are aware of the, known as HBCUs.
+This belief is the foundation of UNCF’s 75-year mission, guiding the organization’s work to expand college access by advocating for the importance of an excellent education and by ensuring schools and students are aware of the benefits of historically black colleges and universities, known as HBCUs.
 For more than 150 years, HBCUs have not only been essential to advancing educational opportunities for the Black community—they’ve also incubated some of the greatest thinkers in the educational equity movement, including Thurgood Marshall and W.E.B.
 Du Bois.

 Today, HBCUs continue to play an important role in promoting Black college access and economic success.
 America’s 101 HBCUs currently make up three percent of America’s colleges and universities but produce nearly 20 percent of all African American graduates and 25 percent of African American graduates in STEM.
 They’re also affordable: HBCU tuition costs 26 percent less than the average cost of a four-year nonprofit college, making HBCUs more realistic for students from low-income communities, according to Naomi.